wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/data_parallelism.md

 which gives us $n \leq 5$.
 So as soon as we use 6 cores or more, parallel efficiency drops below 50%, meaning that we are "wasting" half the compute power of our computer.
+We could use more cores effectively for larger $r$  because the application
+would have more (parallelizable) work to do.